Olveczky-Lab/FAST/README.md

 - [AMP file format](https://github.com/Olveczky-Lab/FAST/blob/master/AMPFormat.txt): This contains only the voltage recordings.

-We have provided a Matlab function **[convertToAMP.m](https://github.com/Olveczky-Lab/FAST/Utilities/convertToAMP.m)** that can help convert your data source to our AMP file format.
+We have provided a Matlab function **[convertToAMP.m](https://github.com/Olveczky-Lab/FAST/Utilities/convertToAMP.m)** that you can use to convert your data files to our AMP file format.

 ## Snippeting

-You will need to run sections of **StartSnippeting.fsx** in an F# interactive window in your preferred code editor.
+You will need to run **StartSnippeting.fsx** in an F# interactive window within your preferred development environment.
 If using Visual Studio, you should enable running F# interactive as a 64-bit process in *Options > F# Tools*.

-- Update paths in **StartSnippeting.fsx**.
+- Update paths and addresses in **StartSnippeting.fsx**.

--
+- Specify the grouping of channels in your electrode array.
+We have included options for single electrodes and tetrodes (channels grouped by default as `[0,1,2,3], [4,5,6,7], ... , [60,61,62,63]`), but you can also specify your own custom grouping by editing the .fsx script.

+- Specify whether the files are in RHD or AMP format, in the .fsx script.

+- Specify the grouping of channels for median subtraction.
+By default there are two groups comprising channels `[0..31]` and `[32..63]` which correspond to the grouping of channels with respect to our custom 2X RHD2132 Intan chip headstage.

+- List the files you want to snippet, either in the .fsx script or in an external text file (see **snippeting_list_example.txt**).
+For each file, you can specify an optional list of channels to exclude as well as the number of frames to snippet (optional, in case the end of the recording is corrupted).

+- Now run the **StartSnippeting.fsx** script in F# interactive.
+Then enter the command `init all();;`.
+This will do the following...
+	- Create the required directory structure for each recording file.
+	- Create a *SnippeterSettings.xml* definition for each recording that contains all information about the file to be snippeted.
+You can modify specific attributes in this XML file if you would like to change particular snippeting parameters.
+	- Generate a list of snippeting 'in' and 'out' paths in the F# interactive window.

+-  Copy and paste the snippeting 'inpaths' and 'outpaths' from the F# interactive window on your workstation to either **SnippetAll.ps1** or **SnippetAllAMP.ps1** scripts on the Master node (depending on whether you are snippeting RHD or AMP files).

+- To launch the snippeting process on the Worker nodes, open a powershell window on the Master node and run the command `C:\Titanic\Snippeter\SnippetAll.ps1 IPaddress:port` or `C:\Titanic\Snippeter\SnippetAllAMP.ps1 IPaddress:port` where the argument "IPaddress:port" corresponds to the address of the RESTful service (blobserver) that is running on your data server (e.g. `C:\Titanic\Snippeter\SnippetAll.ps1 192.168.0.1:8001`).

 ## Clustering

+- Update paths and addresses in **StartClustering.fsx**.

+- Specify 'rat' name - this is simply the name of the directory containing the data files that you would like to cluster.

+- Add a list of file names you would like to cluster.
+Determine whether you would like to cluster all channel groups specified in *SnippeterSettings.xml* or a select set of channel groups by commenting/uncommenting appropriate sections of the .fsx script.

+- Uncomment and run the code sections at the bottom of the .fsx script from Steps 1 through 9 in the F# interactive window.
+Steps 2-9 will generate a list of clustering commands which have to be copy-pasted in a powershell window on the Master node.